 The cybersecurity field has become increasingly complex and specialized, said Prof. Witten, and a multidisciplinary approach is now essential to enter the field.
 Even in mid-sized companies, Prof. Witten explained, cybersecurity professionals are dedicated to specialties.
 To be successful, graduates need to be conversant in the different disciplines and also to be prepared to continue building skills within an area of interest.

 “Cybersecurity is a continuously changing field, where you need to continue to build your knowledge — and that dynamic makes the field exciting,” Prof. Witten said.
-“With the Cleveland-Marshall MLS program, students are prepared for success because they learn the diversity of the field and they focus on both the legal and technical elements in a way that no other program does.
+“With the CSU College of Law MLS program, students are prepared for success because they learn the diversity of the field and they focus on both the legal and technical elements in a way that no other program does.
 The program also gives enough exposure to the breadth of the field that students can determine the path they want to take.”

 The strength of the curriculum continued with the networks of the professors involved in the program, said Prof. Herath, are impressive and achieve results.
 “We will help you connect with people who have jobs in this area,” he said.
 “We get your foot in the door.
 Also, we will help you get your first job in this area.”